-Morgan Parker’s work, covering every topic from the first Black President to Beyoncé celebrating Black History Month, is dynamic, intriguing, and.
+Morgan Parker’s work, covering every topic from the first Black President to Beyoncé celebrating Black History Month, is dynamic and intriguing.
 It’s a testament to how dynamic poetry can be, and is.

 The cover itself shows a woman sprawled on a couch with mascara rolling down her face.
 The image for me shows exactly what happens in the book: a person that is usually seen as a strong powerhouse, broken down and beaten, and shown in a new light.